jifox/relpath/README.md

 ![Python package](https://github.com/jifox/relpath/actions/workflows/tests.yml/badge.svg)  [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)  [![Known Vulnerabilities](https://snyk.io/test/github/jifox/relpath/badge.svg)](https://snyk.io/test/github/jifox/relpath)

-This module eliminates a weakness of `pathlib.Path`.
-The class `Path` returns `ValueError` if the relative-path is not a subdirectory of the base-path.
+This module addresses a limitation of the `pathlib.Path` class.
+When using `Path`, if the relative path is not a subdirectory of the base path, it raises a `ValueError`.
+However, with this module, that weakness is eliminated.

 ## Installation